 Treatment options are preceded by a biopsy.
 A decision on performing a biopsy depends on PSA test results, a digital rectal exam, family history and age, as all of these are contributing factors.
 A number of facilities now make use of MRIs to decide on whether or not biopsies are warranted.
 A tool of computing the risk of a positive biopsy may be used in the shared decision making process together with a specialized urologist or oncologist.

 Once a pathology report after biopsy is obtained, the cancer will be classified as low, medium or high risk.
 The classification will usually be based on either the D’Amico classification or on the CAPRA score.
 In combination with nomograms predicting the probability of recurrence after treatment, these tools will be used in the personalized physician-patient decision on possible treatments.

 There are a number of options for treating prostate cancer.
-For more descriptive details on these options see information provided by the National Prostate Cancer Coalition ("Zero").
+For more descriptive details on these options see information provided by the National Prostate Cancer Coalition (“Zero“).
 All of these treatments are available in medical facilities within North Texas.
-A proton beam center in the Metroplex started to treat patients in November 2015; the facility will treat a number of different cancers, including prostate cancer.
+A proton beam center in the Metroplex started to treat patients in November 2015; the facility treats a number of different cancers, including prostate cancer.

 See also articles on treatments, including Active Surveillance, in the PCa News Archives.